hanuz06/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone made by Andrey Li.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is the starter code for the project: I built it to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express and MongoDB back-end skills.

 ## Getting Started